Recipes Made Easy

 • Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark 6.

-• Place the flour and butter in a food processor and whizz until the mixture resembles fine breadcrumbs.
+• Place 200g flour and 100g butter in a food processor and whizz until the mixture resembles fine breadcrumbs Or rub the fat into the flour with your fingertips.

 • Add enough water to mix to a smooth dough.
 Cover and chill for 30 minutes.

-• Meanwhile place the onion, courgette, aubergine and carrots in a single layer on a baking sheet and drizzle with the oil.
-Scatter the dried herbs on top, season well and toss the vegetables to coat in the oil.
+• Meanwhile place 1 small onion cut into wedges , 250g courgette and 250g aubergine, cut into chunks along with 125g baby carrots in a single layer on a baking sheet and drizzle with 2 tablspoons oil.
+Scatter t teaspoon dried herbs on top, season well and toss the vegetables to coat in the oil.

 • Roast for 20 minutes until the vegetables are beginning to soften.
 Remove from the oven and allow to cool slightly.